-Our key accessibility goal is to purchase one or more all-terrain wheelchairs, which would enable more people to comfortably access trails, uneven roads and other areas of the Field Station when they visit with groups that are on foot.
-This would greatly ease the inclusion of more researchers, students in field-based classes, and visitors taking part in scheduled programs.
+We are still working to meet our key accessibility goal of purchasing one or more all-terrain wheelchairs.
+These would enable more people to comfortably access trails, uneven roads and other Field Station areas when they visit with groups that are on foot.
+They would ease the inclusion of more researchers, students in field-based classes, and visitors taking part in scheduled programs.

 The University’s biological field station opened in 1947.
 It covers three sites and 3,200 acres, with the core research area just 20 minutes from main campus.
 The Field Station is a resource for the KU community, other institutions and the public.
 It includes five miles of public trails.

-- A newly constructed 4,200-square-foot facility to support research and field station management is also ADA-compliant.
+• Our 4,200-square-foot research and management support facility is also ADA-compliant.

-We deeply appreciate your gift to help make the KU Field Station open for all to enjoy.
+We appreciate your gift to help make the KU Field Station easier for all to enjoy.

 Not finding the cause you're searching for?
 Click HERE and write in your